Crafts are always a big hit at children’s birthday parties, so we decided to do three Finding Dory crafts for Adeline’s Finding Dory party.

 The thick glue dots were hard for some of the children to adhere to the pots, so grown-ups might need to help.
 But in the end, everyone left with a cute septopus of their own!

+All the Finding Dory crafts were a huge hit!
 I hope this is helpful if you are planning a Finding Dory party.
-All the crafts were a huge hit.

 For more Finding Dory inspiration check out my Finding Dory party post.